Lamden/docs/docs/lamdejs.md

 | msg | Uint8Array | A Uint8Array (bytes) representation of a message that has been signed |
 | sig | String | A 128 character long hex representation of a nacl signature |

 **Returns**: Bool - true, false - true if verify checked out, false if not

 To make available all functions from `Lamden-js` you need to import that package in your project.
-There are two availalbe methods to do that:
+There are two available methods to do that:

 #### Add to project